NativeScript/NativeScript/api-reports/NativeScript.api.md

     on(eventNames: string, callback: (data: EventData) => void, thisArg?: any);

-    // Warning: (ae-forgotten-export) The symbol "SelectedIndexChangedEventData" needs to be exported by the entry point index.d.ts on(event: "selectedIndexChanged", callback: (args: SelectedIndexChangedEventData_2) => void, thisArg?: any);
+    on(event: "selectedIndexChanged", callback: (args: SelectedIndexChangedEventData_2) => void, thisArg?: any);

     onItemsChanged(oldItems: TabContentItem[], newItems: TabContentItem[]): void;